cnm/inesc_server/README.rst

 If having problem with other domains then tagus.inesc-id.pt:

-* In file vim /etc/mailman/mm_cfg.py
+* In file vim /etc/mailman/mm_cfg.py line 100 add the new host
-- Line 100

     | POSTFIX_STYLE_VIRTUAL_DOMAINS = [ 'tagus.inesc-id.pt', 'gaips.inesc-id.pt' , 'citysdk.ist.utl.pt']

+* Possibly do newaliases comand???
+(Please test and correct this doc)
 * Restart exim4
-* Possibly do newaliases comand???
-* If nothing works, check if DNS MX record is working
+* If nothing works, check if DNS MX record is established for new domain